ItsmeHJB/DSP-Project/README.md

 Currently this report contains:

-- ActiVAte tool that was used for the VAST 2018 submission
+- ActiVAte tool that was used for Harrison Bennion's Digital Systems Project, 2020.

+After cloning the project, set up a venv using python 3.8 with pip installed.
+Run the following command to load the correct modules:

+`pip install -r requirement.txt`

+To store the modules again after they're changed:

+`pip freeze > requirement.txt`

+Run the file 'activate_app.py' with python to start the web app